graphql/graphiql/working-group/roadmap/web.md

 ## `graphiql@2.x`

-`graphiql@2.x` will be a lightweight composition of the below two SDK libraries, as will the new graphql playground replacement
+`graphiql@2.x` will be a lightweight implementation of the below two SDK libraries, as will the new graphql playground replacement
+- [ ] implement `@graphiql/toolkit` and `@graphql/react` to create a simple, react-based editor
+ - [ ] query history dropped?
+ - [ ] doc explorer optional?

 ### `@graphiql/toolkit`
 - [ ] `createFetcher` make it more pluggable - exchange/link as inspiration?